Thomas-Schrder/Bachelor-Project/README.md

 Running the Script: Step-by-step guide to executing the script, including handling data files, setting parameters, and understanding script outputs.

 4. Example Usage
-Data mport and processing: Description of how to import and process data using Pandas and NumPy, including loading real-world e-commerce datasets.
+Data import and processing: Description of how to import and process data using Pandas and NumPy, including loading real-world e-commerce datasets.
 Data cleaning and preparation: Instructions on handling missing values, outliers, and feature engineering to enhance predictive power.
 Integrating external API: Guide on incorporating weather data through APIs to improve predictive accuracy in inventory management.
 Exploratory Data Analysis (EDA): How to conduct EDA for insightful discoveries in sales distribution, product performance, and seasonal trends.
 Machine learning readiness: Instructions on preparing the dataset for machine learning, focusing on the train-test split and implementing regression models.
 Market Basket aAnalysis (MBA): Steps to perform MBA using the Apriori algorithm, identifying common product pairings and implications for inventory management.

-## Provide contact information for queries related to this script.
+## Provide contact information for queries related to this script
 1. Running the script in Google Colab
 2. Open Google Colab: Visit Google Colab.
 3. Upload the script: Click on 'Upload notebook' and select the 'bachelorml (3).py' file.